brli3/CFD/README.md

 # Computational Fluid Dynamics
-Basic CFD schemes and examples implemented in FORTRAN
+Basic CFD schemes and examples implemented in FORTRAN.
+The codes are for educational purpose.
+Figures of sample results and short introduction for each code will be uploaded.

 ## Content